 It wasn’t until three years later that she finally learned of UFE.
 “I remember working with one of my patients and saw she had undergone UFE,” Shelly explained.
 “I started to read about it online and realized I was not given this option.”
 After researching, talking to several doctors, and seeing more patients having the procedure done, Shelly decided to try UFE.

 For Shelly, the UFE procedure had no complications.
-“It was an outpatient procedure with controllable pain for the first 2-3 days.”
-Shelly recalled.
-“I was home the same day and by the end of the week I was bored and ready to get back to work.”
+“It was an outpatient procedure with controllable pain for the first two to three days,” Shelly recalled.
+“I was home the same day, and by the end of the week, I was bored and ready to get back to work.”

 After the procedure, Shelly’s symptoms improved dramatically.
 “I remember seeing improvement just one month after the procedure and thinking, ‘It can’t be happening this quickly!'”
 Shelly described.
 “And each month it just kept getting better and better.
-Before UFE, during my cycle I would bleed for 10 days.
-But after UFE I only bled for 3-4 days and significantly less.
+Before UFE, during my cycle, I would bleed for ten days.
+But after UFE, I only bled for three to four days and significantly less.
 All the other symptoms I experienced before had improved as soon as three months.
 I had so much energy afterward.
 I even started running—it was that drastic.”

 Shelly’s success with UFE isn’t uncommon.
-Recent studies show UFE can result in long-term improvement of symptoms such as heavy bleeding along with complete normalization of quality of life in approximately 75% of women undergoing the procedure.3
+Studies show UFE can result in long-term improvement of symptoms such as heavy bleeding along with complete normalization of quality of life in approximately 75% of women undergoing the procedure.2

-- US Department of Health and Human Services, Office On Women’s Health.
-(2015).
+- S. Department of Health & Human Services, Office on Women’s Health.
+(2018, Mar 16).
 Uterine fibroids fact sheet.
-Retrieved April 21, 2015, from http://www.womenshealth.gov/publications/our-publications/fact-sheet/uterine-fibroids.html?from=AtoZ
+Retrieved from http://www.womenshealth.gov/publications/our-publications/fact-sheet/uterine-fibroids.html